-For the election campaign you will be required to provide up to a three page (one page for Part Time Officers and NUS National Conference Delegates) A4 manifesto (portrait) for the manifesto booklet, this can include a photograph.
+For the election campaign, you will be required to provide up to a three page (one page for Part Time Officers) A4 manifesto (portrait) for the manifesto booklet, this can include a photograph.
 Please make sure that you focus on the key points/messages in your manifesto.
-The manifesto booklet will be published online and your manifesto must be emailed to suelections@le.ac.uk in PDF format before 9 am on Monday 22 February.
-Please note if you do not provide the manifesto in the correct format it may not appear in the Booklet, it must be in A4 portait and be submitted as a PDF format.
+The points on your manifesto will be used as key-performance indicators during your scrutiny process if you are elected.
+A good practice is to make your pledges into SMART goals first.
+You are not permitted to include details of any Endorsements e.g. names of Student Groups who have agreed to support you within the manifesto.
+In addition please be careful to ensure that you don't have the Union or University logo included in any of the photographs that you use within your manifesto.
+The manifesto booklet will be published online and your manifesto must be emailed to su-elections@le.ac.uk in PDF format before 9 am on Monday 11th March.
+Please note if you do not provide the manifesto in the correct format it may not appear in the Booklet, it must be in A4 portait and be submitted in PDF format.

-200 Words
+200 Words and Photos

-For the election campaign you have the opportunity to provide a 200 words summary of the key points that you wish to achieve should you get elected.
+For the election campaign, you have the opportunity to provide a 200 words summary of the key points that you wish to achieve should you be elected.
 This should be in bullet point form, and can include a link to a page of your choice which will be formed into a booklet for the Executive Officers and included within the voting pages for all other positions.
-In addition you are required to submit two photographs that meet the following requirements:-